Menu

 4. Response

-We review all applications at an internal panel meeting and will respond to you to let you know if you have been successful within nine working days of the closing date.
+We review all applications at an internal panel meeting and will respond to you to let you know if you have been successful within twelve working days of the closing date.

 If you do not hear from us within this time, please contact Literature Wales to ensure that we have received your application.